Categories |

 Keeping Weapons Play Safe

 This small study serves as a reminder that early learning settings that support weapons play should also promote gun safety.
 Weapons play in a well-supervised and thoughtful play environment is pretty safe.
-Mostly because the weapons are not real.
+Mainly because the weapons are not real.
 The danger arises when curious kids stumble across real weapons in other settings.

 The second of the articles quoted above ends with this from one of the researchers, “If you own a gun, that’s your right – but lock it up.
 Unload your gun, put it in a lockbox and store the ammunition separately.
 Because kids are very curious, and adults drastically underestimate children’s ability to find firearms.”
 Reinforcing that simple message to families should be part of every early learning setting’s messaging to parents, whether they are advocates of supporting weapons play or not.
 Just because your setting does not allow weapons play does not mean you do not have a role to play in keeping weapons play safe.